AlexanderHauf/trajectory_visualization/README.md

 - **A few basic ROS message packages**

-  Install using (replace kinetic by your ROS distro) `sudo apt install ros-kinetic-geometry-msgs ros-kinetic-nav-msgs`
+  Install using `sudo apt install ros-${ROS_DISTRO}-geometry-msgs ros-${ROS_DISTRO}-nav-msgs`

 ### Building
-To build the package, clone the current repository in your catkin workspace using either SSH or HTTP and build it.
+To build the package, clone the current repository in your colcon workspace using either SSH or HTTP and build it.
 ```
-cd catkin_ws/src
+cd colcon_ws/src
 git clone https://github.com/RBinsonB/trajectory_visualization.git
 ```
-Build your workspace with either *catkin_make* or *catkin build*
+Build your workspace with `colcon build`
 ```
-cd ...
+cd ..
-catkin_make
+colcon build
 ```

 ## Usage